2018 Gulf of Alaska earthquake

 On January 23, 2018, at 00:31 AKST, an earthquake occurred in the Gulf of Alaska near Kodiak Island.
 The earthquake, measured at 7.9 on the scale, was approximately 280 km southeast of Kodiak and happened at a depth of 25 km.

 It was initially measured as a M 8.2 event, but later downgraded by the United States Geological Survey.
 The earthquake was felt throughout most of southern Alaska, including the major cities of Anchorage and Fairbanks, and parts of neighboring British Columbia.

 The earthquake prompted tsunami warnings and advisories for Alaska, British Columbia, Washington, Oregon, California, and Hawaii.
 Residents in low-lying areas along the Gulf of Alaska and in British Columbia were evacuated to shelters and higher ground.
 The Pacific Tsunami Warning Center later cancelled most of the alerts within four hours of the earthquake, due to the apparent lack of tsunami.
-The highest recorded waves after the event measured at under 8.3 in above tide level on Kodiak Island.
+The highest recorded wave amplitude measured 25 cm in Crescent City, California.

 Earthquake

-According to the United States Geological Survey, the earthquake occurred 175 mi southeast of Kodiak, Alaska at 12:31 AM local time (AKST).
+According to the United States Geological Survey, the earthquake occurred 175 mi southeast of Kodiak, Alaska at 12:31 a.m. local time (AKST).
 Witnesses to the earthquake itself reported that it was very long in duration, feeling like a "slow roller," but it was not a violent earthquake despite its magnitude and mercalli intensity, as its epicentre was hundreds of kilometres offshore.
 This was corroborated by witnesses in Anchorage.
 There was no immediate damage reported.
 The earthquake woke people in Anchorage, 350 mi from the epicenter, and was felt as far as Fairbanks to the northeast and British Columbia to the southeast.
 The earthquake's S waves arrived in Anchorage within one minute, and reached Fairbanks within three minutes.

 The earthquake was a strike-slip event that occurred within the Pacific plate.
 The epicenter was to the south of the Aleutian Trench, where the Pacific plate subducts beneath the North American plate.
 The region has produced twelve large earthquakes since 1900, including several megathrust earthquakes.

 Aftershocks

 The first major aftershocks occurred 20 minutes after the earthquake.
 The strongest aftershock measured 5.5 on the moment magnitude scale, while most measured 4–5.
 Within two days, the United States Geological Survey recorded over 50 aftershocks.
-More than 560 aftershocks have been recorded well into March.